 I said, “No, I want full medical records with all treatment notes.”

-She sighed, then left for another ten minutes and came back with several more pieces of paper with a lot more notes from my doctor.
+She frowned, then left for another ten minutes and came back with several more pieces of paper with a lot more notes from my doctor.

-After that, nothing happened.
-I called five more times, plus sent them $50.
 Then, one day, like magic, I got a big packet in the mail with all my records!
-But it only included records from my one doctor, not all the other doctors and lab tests he had refer me to.
+But it only included records from my one doctor, not all the other doctors and tests he had refer me to.